 The auditing firm responsibility to check and confirm the reliability of financial statements

-The auditing firm responsibility to check and confirm the reliability of financial statements may be limited by pressure from the audited company, who pays the auditing firm for the service.
+The auditing firm’s responsibility to check and confirm the reliability of financial statements may be limited by pressure from the audited company, which pays the auditing firm for the service.
 The auditing firm’s need to maintain a viable business through auditing revenue may be weighed against its duty to examine and verify the accuracy, relevancy, and completeness of the company’s financial statements.
 This is done by the auditor.

 Numerous proposals are made to revise the current financial audits system to provide better economic incentives to auditors to perform the auditing function without having their commercial interests compromised by client relationships.
 Examples are more direct incentive compensation awards and financial statement insurance approaches.
 See, respectively, Incentive Systems to Promote Capital Market Gatekeeper Effectiveness and Financial Statement Insurance.